List of Dragonlance characters: Goldmoon

 A barbarian princess, daughter of the chieftain of the Que Shu.
 She arrived to Solace carrying a blue crystal staff with strange powers, and seeking clerics who could explain the lost gods to her.
 She has a romantic interest in Riverwind, a warrior in her tribe, and he loves her as well.
 They travel together.
 She becomes the prophet of the goddess Mishakal.
 After the Chaos War and the loss of one of her daughters and her husband, she finds the strength to form the Citadel of Light, a beacon for hope, where she forms other to the mysteries of the power of the Heart.
 After the Great Storm that marks the beginning of the War of Souls, she journeys throughout Ansalon to the Tower of Nightlund where she confronts her former protégée Mina, now a cleric of Takhisis, the One God.
 Her dying prayer, sent through the portal of the tower, reaches Paladine who uses her pleas to find the planet Krynn.
-Actress Lucy Lawless voiced Goldmoon in the animated film Dragonlance: Dragons of Autumn Twilight.
+Lucy Lawless voiced Goldmoon in the animated film Dragonlance: Dragons of Autumn Twilight.

 Huma Dragonbane

 Huma Dragonbane is a Knight of Solamnia known for defeating Takhisis and forcing her out of the world along with finding the dragonlances and supplying his forces with them, bringing much needed power to his allies.
 Among his companions are Kaz, a minotaur, and Magius, a mage.
 Huma belongs to the Order of the Crown.
 He unknowingly falls in love with a silver dragon named Gwyneth.
 Although he immediately feels a sense of dubiousness due to their racial differences, in the end, he admits his love of her.
 He defeats Takhisis and forces her to swear that she will not reenter the world again, although she tries to numerous times afterwards.
 Huma then died from his wounds.
 He is the Paragon of Virtue on the Protector's Path to Godshome.
-The novel Legend of Huma by Richard A Knaak is the epic that tells his tale in full.
+The novel Legend of Huma by Richard A. Knaak is the epic that tells his tale in full.